 The same will be true of your innovation strategy.
 Getting used to tools, new approaches, and the changes in culture that will result from people reordering their lives means there will be struggles.
 Consider them opportunities to learn and innovate, to build on for the rest of the team.

 The Basics Matter, More Than Ever

-First, remember that the foundation of innovation platforms and strategies remain.
+First, remember that the foundation of innovation platforms and strategies remains.
 Rewarding people who submit ideas, a transparent innovation process, and reaching out to stakeholders consistently remain important no matter where your workforce winds up.
 Consider that, especially if you have multiple offices or a large organization, a fair chunk of your team was already “remote” from your workspace.